TECH-HORIZON-SCHOOL-OFFICIAL/HORIZON-MD-V2/README.md

 <br>

 ```
-THANK YOU TOHID, JAWAD, KERM & YOU SUPPORTERS
+THANK YOU TOHID, JAWAD & YOU SUPPORTERS
 ```
 -----
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>